2025년 7월 고3 모의고사 영어영역

 Sometimes theories that have been out ____ fashion for some while can come back into consideration in view of later developments.

-This idea attracted some considerable attention at the time, ____ the mathematician J. G. Tait began a systematic study of knots on the basis of this.
+This idea ____ some considerable attention at the time, and the mathematician J. G. Tait began a systematic study of knots on the basis of this.

-But the theory did ____ lead to any clear-cut correspondence with the actual physical behaviour of atoms, so it became largely forgotten.
+But the theory did not lead to any clear-cut correspondence with the actual physical behaviour of atoms, ____ it became largely forgotten.

-However, more recently, ideas of this general ____ have begun to find favour again, partly in view of their connection with string-theoretic notions.
+However, more recently, ideas of ____ general kind have begun to find favour again, partly in view of their connection with string-theoretic notions.

-The mathematical theory of knots has also encountered a revival, since around 1984, ____ with the work of Vaughan Jones, whose seminal ideas had their roots in theoretical considerations within quantum field theory.
+The mathematical theory ____ knots has also encountered a revival, since around 1984, starting with the work of Vaughan Jones, whose seminal ideas had their roots in theoretical considerations within quantum field theory.

-The methods of string theory were subsequently ____ by Edward Witten to obtain a kind of quantum field theory which, in a certain sense, encompasses these new developments in the mathematical theory of knots.
+The methods of string theory were subsequently employed by Edward Witten to obtain ____ kind of quantum field theory which, in a certain sense, encompasses these new developments in the mathematical theory of knots.

 25년 7월 고3 모의고사 39번